sarahcolbert/quirky_genetics/README.md

 2. At the top of the files, click on the blue "<> Code" button.
 3. Click "Download ZIP"
 4. Once downloaded, click on the "quirky_genetics_master.zip" file to decompress it.
+The entire test will run via the RMarkdown script.
+To do so:
-5. Click on the "quirky_genetics.Rmd" file, which will open in Rstudio.
+6. Click on the "quirky_genetics.Rmd" file, which will open in Rstudio.
-6. Once in Rstudio, navigate to line 18 and replace "/path/to/toy.vcf" with the path and filename for your vcf.
+7. Once in Rstudio, navigate to line 18 and replace "/path/to/toy.vcf" with the path and filename for your vcf.
-7. Now you're ready to run the test!
+8. Now you're ready to run the test!
 Click "Knit", then select "Knit to HTML" and your results will begin generating.